Is Motley Fool a Scam?

 Many investors, both beginners and experienced, rely on research to inform and enhance their investment decisions.

 One of the most popular and well-known research sites is the Motley Fool.
 They are best know for the Stock Advisor newsletter that provides 2 stock picks a month for a fee of $199 per year.
-I have been a paid subscriber to this since 2016 and I will share my results with their stock picks.
+Here is one of the Motley Fool Stock Advisor recent ads promoting their impressive performance:

 When I read all of the negative press out there about the Motley Fool, I just laugh and think–those people must be subscribing to different service, or not following the Fool’s own rules.